FAQs

 We have been working closely with our in-market teams globally to ensure that Canada stays top-of-mind and we continue to cultivate our global travel trade and travel media relationships.
 Team Canada is absolutely ready to go and we are excited to be welcoming back travellers.

-It is important that we all make it clear that travellers can feel confident in making travel plans as tourism businesses throughout Canada have made huge investments in new hygiene protocols.
+It is important that travellers can feel confident in making travel plans as tourism businesses throughout Canada have made huge investments in new hygiene protocols.
 The health and well-being of tourism employees and guests is paramount.

-Our consumer website has lots of great resources and travel inspiration as well as COVID-19 guidance for travellers.
+Our consumer website has lots of great resources and travel inspiration.

-The Canada Specialist Program is intended to be a one-stop resource for travel advisors in Canada, to help them learn about the destinations, understand travel restrictions, and connect them with the tour operators.
+The Canada Specialist Program is intended to be a one-stop resource for travel advisors in Canada, to help them learn about the destinations and connect them with the tour operators.
+Travel advisors can tune into on demand webinars and partake in virtual experiences to get a sense of what Canada has to offer.

 More details on our Canada Specialist Program is available on our website: canadaspecialist.ca